Jatin-Tasoria/My-Journey/Blogs/Java/Day8.md

 # Static, Encapsulation & Access Modifiers

 ## Static
-A `static` variable makes a variable or a method belng to the `class` rather than any specific object.
+A `static` variable makes a variable or a method belong to the `class` rather than any specific object.

 ```java
 class Student {